Indiana's Lee Wilbanks Named 2020 Personnel Director of the Year by FootballScoop

 "At a place like Indiana you have to do a tremendous job combing the country to find great fits and he's a tenacious bulldog in that endeavor.
 Tireless worker, watches hours and hours and hours of film, knows everybody that's out there.
 He does a tremendous job finding guys out there that can help us."

-To read the complete story from FootballScoop.com on Willbanks and the award, please CLICK HERE
+To read the complete story from FootballScoop.com on Wilbanks and the award, please CLICK HERE

 Related stories on Indiana recruiting